 Digital retinal photography is undertaken as a matter of routine to assist in the detection and monitoring of retinal conditions.

-Optical Coherence Tomography – 3D OCT is a highly advanced hospital grade screening instrument which makes it possible to see beneath the surface of the retina.
+Optical Coherence Tomography – 3D OCT is a highly advanced hospital grade screening instrument which makes it possible to see beneath the surface and detect structural changes in the retina.
 The use of OCT has revolutionised the practice of ophthalmology in recent years, providing in vivo optical biopsy in a matter of seconds.
 Completely painless, non-invasive, simple and quick, it uses low coherence infrared light to take cross sectional scans, providing high resolution images of the retinal microstructure.

 This has led to dramatic improvements in the understanding, early diagnosis and management of certain ocular conditions, which in turn can reduce their impact on the eyesight.